Sea of Heartbreak: Kenny Price version

 Kenny Price recorded the song in 1972, and peaked at number 24 on the country charts in the USA.
 It was included on his album of the same name.

 Chart performance

 Ronnie McDowell version

 "Sea of Heartbreak" was also a single by the American country music artist Ronnie McDowell.
 Released in 1989, it was the first single from the album American Music.
 The song reached #39 on the Billboard Hot Country Singles & Tracks chart.

 Chart performance

-Jimmy Buffett/George Strait version

-In 2004, Jimmy Buffett recorded a version for his License to Chill album.
-George Strait was featured on this rendition.